Juno Exploration Vehicle, United States of America

 The instruments suite includes Gravity Science (GS), Jovian Auroral Distributions Experiment (JADE), Jupiter Energetic Particle Detector Instrument (JEDI), Ultraviolet Spectrometer (UVS), JunoCam, Jovian Infra-red Auroral Mapper (JIRAM), Plasma Waves Instrument (PWI), Microwave Radar (MWR), Fluxgate Magnetometer (FGM) and Advance Stellar Compass (ASC).

-The Juno is fitted with a colour camera to offer high-resolution images of Jupiter to the public.
-All these instruments will operate at infrared, visible and ultraviolet frequencies.
+Juno is fitted with a colour camera to offer high-resolution images of Jupiter to the public.
+All these instruments operate at infrared, visible and ultraviolet frequencies.

 Orbit

-The Juno will be placed 4,300km above the Callisto orbit to avoid radiation emitted by Jupiter.
-The spacecraft features a Radiation Vault enclosed with titanium walls to prevent the damage of electronics and solar panels.
+The Juno is placed 4,300km above the Callisto orbit to avoid radiation emitted by Jupiter.
+The spacecraft features a Radiation Vault enclosed within titanium walls to prevent damage to electronics and solar panels.

 The engineering systems and science instruments are protected from Jupiter's high radiation through a high-gain antenna installed at the centre of the spacecraft.